 Scotiabank and the Giller Prize

-In 2005, The Giller Prize teamed up with Scotiabank to create the Scotiabank Giller Prize.
+In 2005, the Giller Prize teamed up with Scotiabank to create the Scotiabank Giller Prize.
 It is the first-ever co-sponsorship for Canada’s richest literary award for fiction.
 The purse increased from $25,000 to $50,000 and grew again in 2008 to $70,000.
+In 2014, founder Jack Rabinovitch announced that the prize purse would double, with $100,000 going to the winner and $10,000 to each finalist.

 “This new relationship ensures that the prize will endure far into the future,” said Jack Rabinovitch.
 “Scotiabank’s enthusiasm for The Giller Prize and more importantly, for the promotion of great Canadian literature, convinced us they’d be the ideal partner,” he added.